rubensworks/article-privacy-decentralized/content/framework.md

 The proposed privacy-preserving federation architecture is depicted in [](#overall-architecture).
 We first provide a high-level overview of the architecture, and the requirements that guide our proposal.
 Following on from this we introduce the various algorithms that are needed to enable efficient privacy-preserving federated querying.

+{:.comment data-author="SS"}
+Privacy-Preserving Federation **Architecture** or **Framework**?

 <figure id="overall-architecture">
 <img src="img/overall-architecture.svg" alt="[Privacy-Preserving Federated Querying Architecture]" class="figure-width-twothird">
 <figcaption markdown="block">
-The proposed Privacy Preserving Federation Architecture is composed of four core entities, namely Requesters, Pods, Aggregators, and Query Engines.
+The proposed Privacy-Preserving Federation Architecture is composed of four core entities, namely Requesters, Pods, Aggregators, and Query Engines.
 </figcaption>
 </figure>

 ### Architecture Overview